312405020 © Olltka | Dreamstime.com

 We found in a recent survey that over one in five (22%) workers have harbored concern at some point over the past year of a colleague potentially being at risk of harming themselves or attempting to take their own life.
 Meanwhile, more than one in three (34%) say they’re uncertain of how to help a colleague who is struggling.

-Employers are often discouraged to see mental health issues continue to plague their workforce while resources within Employee Assistance Plans or health insurance offerings go unused.
-But this gets at the core issue in most organizations: The conversation on mental health hasn’t even been started yet.
-Employees haven’t even been made to feel safe enough to voice that they’re having an issue, much less jump through the loopholes and paperwork often involved in formally requesting support through something like an EAP.
+Employees haven’t been made to feel safe enough to voice that they’re having an issue, much less jump through the loopholes and paperwork often involved in formally requesting support through something like an EAP.
 In industrial workplaces, there’s often an even higher stigma surrounding mental health and showing any kind of emotional vulnerability.

 Also, consider implementing regular check-ins or surveys to gauge the mental health climate in the workplace.
-These initiatives should be paired with visible leadership support to reinforce the importance of mental wellbeing.
+These initiatives should be paired with visible leadership support to reinforce the importance of mental well-being.

-Additional Support Tools
+Offer Additional Support

-Creating awareness and a sense of psychological safety to discuss issues like mental health distress and severe depression is the number one challenge in most workplaces.
+Creating awareness and a sense of psychological safety to discuss issues such as mental health distress and severe depression is the number one challenge in most workplaces.
 However, HR and health and safety departments often have a valid next question: “How do we respond once someone does come to us in distress?”

-In our research, we’ve found that the majority of employees hope to be referred to professional support, to have time off or a reduced workload to allow them to focus on wellbeing, or to have access to digital self-help tools to guide them.
+In our research, we’ve found that the majority of employees hope to be referred to professional support, to have time off or a reduced workload to allow them to focus on well-being, or to have access to digital self-help tools to guide them.
 Moreover, consider integrating mental health support into the fabric of daily work life.
 This might include providing access to mental health apps that offer on-demand support or creating wellness spaces where employees can take a moment to de-stress.

 About the Author